Staz/nz-covid19-data/README.md

 ### Wishlist

+- Ideally time series data from the MoH, but I understand they're very busy!
-- Complete snapshots (HTML) for Ministry of Health stats pages.
+- Failing that, complete snapshots (HTML) for MoH stats pages.
 Send me a message if you can help out with this!
 - Let me know what else you'd like to see here!